HypervisualAI-source/AI_dev-HyVi_detection/README.md

 ![Image](demos/ViT-B-16/source/vit_output.gif)

 ### Improvements
-#### v0.0.rc7
+#### v0.0.rc8
-Compared to the version (v0.0.rc6), the improvements of the version (v0.0.rc7) are:
+Compared to the version (v0.0.rc7), the improvements of the version (v0.0.rc8) are:
-1. Deploying YOLOE-11-S for object detection with a text prompt
+1. Adding the new attention mechanism, HVAI_MultiheadLatentAttention